dumux/dumux/doc/doxygen/highleveldocs/model.md

 # Model

-`Model` classes are trait classes which are used as basis classes for concrete `Problem` classes.
-One could say, the `Model` is the *abstraction* of a conceptual model, while the `Problem` is the *concretion* of this conceptual model.
-The `Model` class defines, what a derived `Problem` class has to incorporate in order to be correct.
-These constraints should be chosen such, that they ensure derived `Problem` classes do not incorporate contradicting subelements.
-See also @ref problem.
+# BaseModelTraits

+The `BaseModelTraits` define the most basic requirements a model has to fulfil, normally this would be the number of model equations, the number of fluid phases, the number of chemical components etc.

-### Key Members
+### `BasicModelTraits` Key Members

-## Basic Indices

 * numEq():
-    - the number of equations used in the model.
+    - returns the number of equations used in the model.
 * numFluidPhases():
-    - the number of fluid phases considered in the model.
+    - returns the number of fluid phases used in the model.
+* numFluidComponents():
+    - returns the number of fluid components used in the model.
+* numSolidComponents():
+    - returns the number of solid components used in the model.
 * enableAdvection():
+    - returns true if the model considers advection.
+* enableMolecularDiffusion():
-    define, whether the model considers advection
+    - returns true if the model considers molecular diffusion.
 * enableEnergyBalance():
-    define, if the model has an energy balance.
+    - returns true, if the model incorporates an energy balance.

-## Specific Indices
-* enableMolecularDiffusion():
+* enalbeThermalDispersion():
-    for a compositional model: decide if molecular diffusion is modeled.
+    - returns ture, if the model considers thermal dispersion.

+# ModelTraits

+`ModelTraits` classes are trait classes which encapsulate the main constraints for the model relevant classes.
+Most important classes affected are @problem,  @assembler and @iofields.
+The `ModelTraits` define the restrictions to the dervied classes in order to guarantee to some degree that they implemented the required member functions.
+In general, it is advisable to derive a `ModelTraits` class from a `BasicModelTraits` class.

-## Basic Propetries
+## Key Members

 Note that the following members are inside the namespace `Properties`.
 The following properties are incorporated in most of the models.
 To obtain the Property defined in the trait class, you may use `using ExampleProperty = GetPropType<TypeTag, Properties::ExampleProperty>;`.

 * LocalResidual:
-    - Ensures that a local residual is implemented and specifies its type.
+    -  local residual is implemented and specifies its type.
 * ModelTraits:
     - Specifies the main requirements of the model.
 If an implementation using this model does not fulfil them, a compiler error should hinder the compilation of the program, to prevent the usage of incorrect models.
     - Note: It is also possible, to use isothermal model traits by extending them with nonisothermal model traits.